 The fourth president of the United States, James Madison once said, “If men were angels, we wouldn’t need government.”
 Unfortunately, we aren’t angels and we do need government.
 Human beings require a system of rules and laws to govern us and provide order.
 All too often these “rules” come with restrictions that interfere with other rules, are complicated, lack common sense and frequently are barriers to real solutions.
 Often the quick answer to complex problems results in, “that can’t be done, or we don’t do it that way,” or simply the word...“NO!”

-Many who suffer from poverty, homelessness, hunger or a variety of other challenges within our community, nation and around the world, often hear the word “no” repeated constantly throughout their lives.
+Many of those, who live here in Topeka Ks, suffer from poverty, homelessness, a lack of food or a variety of other challenges, often hear the word “no” repeated constantly throughout their lives.
 “No, you’re not smart enough.”
 “No, you don’t have the right kind of education.”
 “No, you grew up on the wrong side of the tracks.”
 “No, we don’t do it that way!”
 They may hear, “You’re poor, addicted, unattractive, mentally unstable, slow, lazy, stupid” or any number of other unkind hurtful labels.
 Some will wear those labels throughout their lives.
 Then, on top of a lifetime of negativity, people living on the margins are consistently hearing “NO” or “NO we can’t help you,” from those in a position to serve.

 Ever wonder why some people become so desperate they turn to crime, unhealthy relationships, gangs, or drugs and alcohol to soothe the pain?
 Maybe it’s because they have come to believe there is NO hope!